earthsong

 We honor that everyone’s level of financial accessibility is different and subject to various factors.
 If we can further support your accessibility through payment plans, please let us know.

 • We recognize that some people have the funds to allow them to support the attendance of those with fewer financial resources.
 So, we welcome donations via the ticket link to “Sponsor an Attendee.”
+Scroll down below the tickets and click “I’d just like to donate".”

 • If you have more questions, please contact us and ask!
 We’re happy to chat about your upcoming event experience.